 5% x 220 x $400.02 = $4,400.22

 This seems like quite a low settlement offer; however, remember this is how you calculate the value of a claim based on the Schedule of Period of Disability and Compensation.
 This stems from Section 42-9-30 talked about above and the impairment rating given under the AMA Guidelines.
 Employers would choose the AMA Guidelines to be the only factor considered if they had their way.
 In fact, Employers are starting to force doctors to utilize the AMA 6th Edition which can significantly reduce the value of your claim compared to AMA 5th Edition.
 Using just these guidelines alone will considerably reduce value of a workers’ compensation claim.
-This is an important reason to find a skilled South Carolina workers’ comp lawyer to handle your claim and get you the benefits you deserve.
+This is an important reason to find a skilled Charleston, SC, workers’ comp lawyer to handle your claim and get you the benefits you deserve.
 Each work injury is different and there is no clear cut way to ensure you get the full benefits you deserve.
 An attorney who is well versed in South Carolina workers’ compensation law will have a much higher success rate in getting clients the benefits they deserve.

-Now if we change our example a bit and the injury resulted in you going to work for a lower wage than before the injury, then its likely that your case would be settled under 42-9-20 using a wage loss calculation.
-While it may sound clear-cut just remember your Employer has a big insurance company with an army of attorneys defending them with the goal to pay you as little as possible.
+Now if we change our example a bit and the injury resulted in you going to work for a lower wage than before the injury, then it’s likely that your case would be settled under 42-9-20 using a wage loss calculation.
+While it may sound clear-cut just remember your employer has a big insurance company with an army of attorneys defending them with the goal to pay you as little as possible.

-An experienced South Carolina workers’ compensation attorney is ultimately the best option to getting you the benefits that you deserve.
+An experienced workers’ compensation attorney is ultimately the best option to getting you the benefits that you deserve.
 Many people are adamant that they do not need an attorney, or that they can handle the claim themselves.
 In truth, we hope that people can handle their claims with just a little bit of knowledge and a lot of caution, but we always say if you need heart surgery where are you going to go?
 More than likely you will go to a heart surgeon.
 So why trust your case to just any attorney?
 Contact the Thumbs Up Guys today at (843) 885-8000 or fill out our online form to schedule a free case evaluation.